myduino/Hibiscus-Sense-Arduino/Exercise_00_Learning_Preparation/README.md

 # Hands-On Learning Preparation
-Before we begin the hands-on activities to learn how to **`control the actuators`** and **`acquire data from the sensors`** on Hibiscus Sense, please ensure that the following hardware and software components are readily accesible on your desk and on your PC:
+Before we begin the hands-on activities to learn how to **`control the actuators`** and **`acquire data from the sensors`** on Hibiscus Sense board, please ensure that the following hardware and software components are readily accesible on your desk and on your PC:
-1. **Hibiscus Sense** and a **USB cable Type-A to Type-C**.
+1. **Hibiscus Sense** board and a **USB cable Type-A to Type-C**.
 If you don't own it yet, you are welcome to purchase it from :shopping_cart: [Myduino Website](https://myduino.com/product/myd-036/)
 2. **Arduino IDE**.
 3. **Arduino core for the ESP32**.